Any questions? Rethinking traditional Q&A

 Of course, each of us has slightly different interpretations or internal beliefs about implicit ground rules like these, and that’s what causes problems.

 A common misconception about explicit ground rules is that they restrict us from doing things. (“Turn off your cell phones”.
 “No flash photography”.)
 Actually, good ground rules do the opposite; they increase our freedom of action.
-That’s because, by making it explicit that certain behaviors, like asking questions, are permitted they remove stressful uncertainty and widen our options.
+That’s because, by making it explicit that we permit certain behaviors, like asking questions, they remove stressful uncertainty and widen our options.

 What do you think about explicit ground rules during conferences?
 Have you attended conferences that used them?
 If so, what was your experience of having them available?